Skip to the main content of the page

 Appeals

 You may file an administrative appeal, through the Disclosure Office, with the Office of the General Counsel if records responsive to your request are withheld; if you believe that there are records responsive to your request in addition to those records processed by the agency; if your request has not been granted within the time limits set forth in the FOIA; if your request for expedited processing of a fee waiver is denied; or any other adverse determination by the Disclosure Office of your response.
 You have ninety (90) days from the denial to file your appeal.
-Make your appeal in writing and mail it to:

-There is no specific form or particular language needed to file an administrative appeal.
-You should include any initial request number assigned to your request, a copy of your initial request, and the response letter provided by the Disclosure Office.
 Your letter should explain the reasons for your appeal.
 For example, if you are appealing because you believe there are additional records that have not been located, you should specify why you think such records exist and, if possible, where you believe they might be located.

 Pension Benefit Guaranty Corporation PBGC Website Privacy Policy